pierregermain/MyDrupal/d8/hello_world/Readme.md

 ...
 __construct () // makes container aware

 create() with the following args:

-ContainerInterface $container, //
+ContainerInterface $container //

-array $configuration, // configuration values that were stored with the plugin (or passed when building)
+array $configuration // configuration values that were stored with the plugin (or passed when building)
 $plugin_id // ID set in the plugin annotation (or other discovery mechanism

-$plugin_definition // metadata on this plugin (including all the info found in the annotation) )
+$plugin_definition // metadata on this plugin (including all the info found in the annotation)

 build() // responsible for building the block content.

-...
+(...)

 ```